 - The variable 'force of hit' could be considered as quantitative continuous variable.

-If it was considered as qualitative ordinal, how many levels would the variable have?
+How many levels would the variable have?

 - The knee-flex angle after treatment